BiologyTools/BioGTK/README.md

 - Supports running ImageJ macro commands on images open in Bio.
 Console to run ImageJ macro commands and Bio C# scripts.

-- Supports Pyramidal images with multiple resolutions.
+- Supports viewing & creating pyramidal images with multiple resolutions.
 Like whole slide images.

+- Stich images at varying resolutions into single pyramidal image with multiple resolutions.

 - Multiple view modes like Emission, and Filtered.
 ROI's shown for each channel can be configured in ROI Manager.